telepresenceio/telepresence/howtos/intercepts.md

 - Query services only exposed in your cluster's network.
 - Set breakpoints in your IDE to investigate bugs.

-## 4. Create a preview URL to only intercept certain requests to your service
+## 4. Intercept your service with a personal intercept and a preview URL {#4-personal-intercept}

 When working on a development environment with multiple engineers, you don't want your intercepts to impact your teammates.
+Telepresence offers a solution to this: instead of creating a global intercept, you can create a [personal intercept](../../concepts/intercepts/#personal-intercept) that only interepts a subset of the traffic going to the service.
+This is the default if you are [logged in to Ambassador Cloud with Telepresence](../../reference/client/login/).
+Additionally if you are logged in, then by default Telpresence will talk to Ambassador Cloud to generate a "preview URL" that is set up such that traffic going through that URL gets intercepted and sent to your local environment.
-If you are [logged in](../../reference/client/login/), then when creating an intercept, by default Telpresence will automatically talk to Ambassador Cloud to generate a preview URL.
-By doing so, Telepresence can route only the requests coming from that preview URL to your local environment; the rest will be routed to your cluster as usual.
+The rest of the traffic, the traffic not coming through the preview URL (and not containing the special header that the preview URL uses), will be routed to your cluster as usual.

 1. Clean up your previous intercept by removing it:
    `telepresence leave <service name>`